c4s4/neon/doc/usermanual.md

 }
 ```

-Then, in you build file, you could write:
+Then, in your build file, you could write:

 ```yaml
 targets: